Valdenirmezadri/TopSpam/README.md

 # TopSpam
-Generate a List of Top spam mails by subject
+Generate a List of Top spam mails by subject and send to administrator